GoChallenge/cli/README.md

  - fetch should get the current repo name from the server (hardcoded for now)
  - fetch should retrieve past challenges
  - submit should upload the zip file to the server

+Testing:
+ This repo contains a fake_api.json file that can be used to test a few aspects of the CLI tool.
+To run it, follow these steps.
+You'll need nodejs and NPM installed:
+ - npm install -g json-server
+ - json-server fake_api.json
+ - Enjoy!